core-wg/oscore/draft-ietf-core-object-security.md

 3. Compute the AEAD nonce

-   * If Observe is used, encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
+   * For Observe notifications, encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
 Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV as described in {{nonce}}.

-   * If Observe is not used, either use the nonce from the request, or compute a new nonce from the Sender ID, Common IV, and a new Partial IV as described in {{nonce}}, and increment the Sender Sequence Number by one.
+   * For responses that are not Observe notifications, either use the nonce from the request, or compute a new nonce from the Sender ID, Common IV, and a new Partial IV as described in {{nonce}}, and increment the Sender Sequence Number by one.

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{compression}}.
 If the AEAD nonce was constructed from a new Partial IV, this Partial IV MUST be included in the message.
 If the AEAD nonce from the request was used, the Partial IV MUST NOT be included in the message.